kenlowrie/smd/docs/section/nsvar-doc.md

 Couple of notes on the prior example.
 First, notice the use of **self.** as a shorthand notation for **var.var1**.
 This is a frequently used notation, because if you change the variable name, you don't have to change any of the **self.** references.
 The parser will take care of that for you.

 Second, notice that both the square brackets and the curly braces produced the same results.
 This happens due to a side effect of referencing attributes during the declaration of a new variable.
 Since at the time of parsing, **var1** does not exist, the lookup for **var1.attr1** fails, and thus the markdown fails to expand.
-However, later, when we access the attribute again, it will resolve, and thus both variations work the same way.
-Keep in mind that relying on this side effect isn't a great idea; it will often lead to pesky bugs in your markdown documents, so it is highly recommended that you use the appropriate syntax when it's called for to avoid it!
+However, later, when we actually access the attribute, it will resolve, and thus both variations work the same way.
+Keep in mind that relying on this side effect isn't a great idea; it will often lead to pesky bugs in your markdown documents, so it is highly recommended that you use the appropriate syntax when it's called for, and avoid this side effect!

 Okay, now let's add a new twist.
 Having the attributes in one declaration reference the attributes in another declaration.
-This will demonstrate the issue we were just talking about, the semantic differences between square brackets and curly braces in [smd.b] markdown.
+This will demonstrate the issue we were just talking about, that is, the semantic differences between square brackets and curly braces in [smd.b] markdown.

 [terminal.wc_open(t="Attribute expansion - referencing attributes in a different variable")]
     *[smdcomment.il] Declare a second variable with an attribute we can reference from var1*
 @var extvar="" attr2="*from {{self._}}.attr2*"
     [encode_smd(t="@var")] extvar="" attr2="[E.ast]from extvar.attr2[E.ast]"
     [sp]
-    *[smdcomment.il] Declare var1 and var2*
+    *[smdcomment.il] Declare var1 and var2 then emit attr1 for each*
 @var var1="" attr1="[extvar.attr2]"
-    [smdvar.il] var1="" attr1="[E.lb]extvar.attr2[E.rb]" [prefix.encoded][var1.attr1]
+    [smdvar.il] var1="" attr1="[E.lb]extvar.attr2[E.rb]"
-    [sp]
 @var var2="" attr1="{{extvar.attr2}}"
-    [smdvar.il] var2="" attr1="[E.lcb2]extvar.attr2[E.rcb2]" [b]**[E.lb]var2.attr1[E.rb]=**[var2.attr1]
+    [smdvar.il] var2="" attr1="[E.lcb2]extvar.attr2[E.rcb2]"
+    [prefix.encoded][var1.attr1]
+    **[E.lb]var2.attr1[E.rb]=**[var2.attr1]
     [sp]
-    *[smdcomment.il] Now, let's change the value of extvar.attr2 and then reference both variables **attr1** again*
+    *[smdcomment.il] Change the value of extvar.attr2 and then reference **attr1** again*
 @set _="extvar" attr2="***A new value!***"
     [encode_smd(t="@set")] _="extvar" attr2="[E.ast3]A new value![E.ast3]"
     [sp]